Internet-of-People/iop-profile-server/docs/ARCH-PS-Utility-Layer.md

 # Profile Server Utility Layer

 This layer contains various helper modules that are used by other components and modules across all layers.
-Most of the modules here are very simple modules to speed up a development or make the code more readable or faster to write.
+Most of the modules here are very simple modules to speed up the development or make the code more readable or faster to write.
 Those modules are not described in detail below.